Select a language

 Site reliability engineering (SRE) is a software engineering approach to IT operations.
 SRE teams use software as a tool to manage systems, solve problems, and automate operations tasks.

-SRE takes the tasks that have historically been done by operations teams, often manually, and instead gives them to engineers who use software and automation to solve problems and manage production systems.
+SRE takes the tasks that have historically been done by operations teams, often manually, and instead gives them to engineers or ops teams who use software and automation to solve problems and manage production systems.

 SRE is a valuable practice when creating scalable and highly reliable software systems.
 It helps you manage large systems through code, which is more scalable and sustainable for sysadmins managing thousands or hundreds of thousands of machines.